 - British citizenship, or permanent resident status (non–EU nationals cannot be accepted unless they already have relevant visa status)

-- Graduation from an alim or alima course at a recognised institution of Islamic scholarship, or equivalent education in the traditional Islamic Sciences
+- Completion of an alim or alima course at a recognised institution of Islamic scholarship, or equivalent education in the traditional Islamic Sciences

 - Good GCSEs and A-levels (the College recognises that many students who would benefit from the Diploma course may not have mainstream academic qualifications)